Egyptian Naval College: Historical background

-The Academy was established at Ras El-Teen in October 1946, when the first group of 50 cadets was admitted.
+The College was established at Ras El-Teen in October 1946, when the first group of 50 cadets was admitted.
 This group joined the military academy for six months to receive primary military training, then completed their studies for two years in the Naval Academy.
 The college moved to its current location in the Abu Qir, Alexandria neighborhood in 1965, and the duration of study became four years, with the application of specialization in maritime navigation, missiles, artillery, underwater weapons, marine signal and coastal artillery.
 Ten cohorts graduated according to this system.